-The master's degree program is accredited by the Council on Rehabilitation Education (CORE).
-The program provides a strong foundation in the profession and practice of rehabilitation counseling.
-It offers opportunities to develop expertise in the areas of counseling, the social and psychological aspects of disability, the vocational rehabilitation process, case management, ethical practices, independent living, disability management, transition from school to work, vocational assessment, career development and employment strategies.
-Individuals interested in the master’s program should submit their completed applications by February 15.
+The master's degree program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), and provides a strong foundation in the profession and practice of rehabilitation counseling.
+It offers opportunities to develop expertise in a variety of areas, including counseling, the social and psychological aspects of disability, case management, career development more.
 Read more..

 Ph.D.
 Degree in Rehabilitation Counselor Education

-The doctoral program in Rehabilitation Counselor Education is designed to prepare individuals, the future stewards of the profession, for careers as university-level educators and researchers in the rehabilitation counseling profession.
+The doctoral program in Rehabilitation Counselor Education is designed to prepare individuals for careers as university-level educators and researchers in the rehabilitation counseling profession.
 There currently exists a critical shortage of leaders in these fields.
 The doctoral program addresses these contemporary needs while building on a long tradition of excellence at MSU.
-Individuals interested in the doctoral program should submit their completed applications by December 1.
 Read more...